| Since | 21.0 |

 Driver ¶

+Make sure the control names are unique.
 To avoid naming conflicts when creating multiple neck setups, you can specify the neck segment using the string “{segment}”.
 For example, if your segment is named neck_01 (Segments is set to neck_01), you can set Root Name to {segment}_root_ctrl.
 The value of Segments replaces the string “{segment}”, so the root control is named neck_01_root_ctrl.

 Root Name

-When Custom is turned off, this is the name of the root control.
+The name of the root control.

 Root CV Name

-When Custom is turned off, this is the name of the root tangent CV.
+The name of the root tangent CV.

 Tip CV Name

-When Custom is turned off, this is the name of the tip tangent CV.
+The name of the tip tangent CV.

 Tip Name

-When Custom is turned off, this is the name of the tip control.
+The name of the tip control.

 End Name

-When Custom is turned off, this is the name of the head control.
+The name of the head control.
 This control doesn’t affect the neck.

-CV Root Offset
+Root CV Offset

 The offset to add to the root tangent CV.

-CV Tip Offset
+Tip CV Offset

 The offset to add to the tip tangent CV.